hasura/graphql-engine/docs/graphql/core/actions/clean-up-action-logs.rst

 .. admonition:: Warning

-   Deleting all logs is irreversible.
+   Deleting logs is irreversible, so be careful with this action.